STILL LIFE IN CHIAROSCURO All Levels – (5 weeks)

-We will be using an expanded palette so that the student will not only learn how to use primary colors effectively, but also shortcuts to mixing any color.
+We will be using a limited palette so that the student will not only learn how to use primary colors effectively, but also shortcuts to mixing any color.
 The student will also receive guidance in how to keep the colors clean and bright.
 The student will learn the importance of making and applying distinct color.
 We will be applying these principles directly to our painting.

 Day 4: Brushwork

 Soft and hard edges – We will learn where to put them and how to make them, and how to “spill” the light from objects so they seem to glow.
 We will also learn when and where to apply thin and thick paint, in addition to leaning to use the palette knife for special effects such as highlights, scraping, and creating interesting highlights.

 Day 5: Unification and Details